DNS Testing and Troubleshooting Guide

 The records shown in the Local NS Test box are managed within the WHM.
 In the example below, the DNS Glue is set perfectly.
 This means that the private name servers have been configured correctly at both the registrar and within WHM.

 At the registrar, they have been registered and updated.
 In WHM, the SOA, two NS records, and two NS A records are set.

 Below is an image of the WHM DNS Zone file with the correct records for private name servers: the SOA, the two NS records, and the A records for the two NS records (the glue):

 The SOA record stands for the Start of Authority.
 It is the authoritative information about a DNS zone and points to the server where DNS changes need to be made.
 SOA records generally should be set to the same domain as the first of your two name servers.

 These DNS records are also set within HG’s servers in WHM.
 It is common for the SOA test to provide warnings for your Refresh and Default TTL.
 These values indicate how frequently DNS servers check for updates to your domain.
 This can be safely ignored if you do not regularly change your DNS.

 The MX records manage where the domain’s email is hosted.
-These DNS records can be managed in your cPanel if you're using HostGator name servers, or within WHM.
+These DNS records can be managed in your cPanel if you're using HostGator name servers or within WHM.
 If managed in cPanel, you’ll use the MX Entry icon in the Email section.
-This is the first thing you should check if a customer is claiming not to receive emails at their HostGator email.
+This is the first thing you should check if a customer claims not to receive emails at their HostGator email.